HART3042 Living Paris: Experiencing and Representing the Modern City

 - This unit explores the visual representation and sensorial experience of Paris as the quintessential modern city.
 By engaging the unique built environment and museum collections of Paris, this study abroad unit contextualises art and architectural history through on-site learning and affords students the opportunity to investigate spatial and visual concepts through direct experience.
 Primarily, students examine how large-scale city planning reshaped the spaces and culture of Paris in the nineteenth century.
 Students scrutinise how acts of ‘creative destruction' altered Paris after 1850 and analyse how art, literature and politics responded to these changes.
 The unit traces the transformation of urban spaces over time and also consider how the modern framework of the nineteenth century persists to the present day.
 The unit encourages students to research Parisian streets, spaces, and works of art through a variety of representational tools, making use of both on-site writing and drawing as well as online resources in order to understand how this icon of urban modernity has been reshaped and reimagined over the last two-hundred years.
 Ultimately, the unit presents Paris as a site of living history and offers students the unique opportunity to learn about France's built environment and visual culture in situ.

-- Students are able to (1) understand the historical and cultural context of nineteenth-century Parisian art and its built environment; (2) understand how art and architecture mediate social and cultural meaning in nineteenth-century Paris; (3) address issues of display, dissemination and museology in interpreting art and architecture on site; (4) synthesise visual, aesthetic and spatial analyses into broader discourses of art and architectural history; (5) apply principles of argument in art historical and architectural discourses; (6) use and apply appropriate research techniques in art and architectural historiography to the direct study of objects and space on site; and (7) engage critically with pertinent texts to make historic and theoretical arguments.
+- Students are able to (1) demonstrate understanding of the historical and cultural context of nineteenth-century Parisian art and its built environment; (2) critically reflect on how art and architecture mediate social and cultural meaning in nineteenth-century Paris; (3) address issues of display, dissemination and museology in interpreting art and architecture on site; (4) synthesise visual, aesthetic and spatial analyses into broader discourses of art and architectural history; (5) apply principles of argument in art historical and architectural discourses; (6) use and apply appropriate research techniques in art and architectural historiography to the direct study of objects and space on site; and (7) engage critically with pertinent texts to make historic and theoretical arguments.

-- Typically this unit is assessed in the following ways: (1) research essay; (2) short writing assignments (field book, blog, postcard project); and (3) oral assessment.
+- Indicative assessments in this unit are as follows: (1) research essay; (2) short writing assignments (field book, blog, postcard project); and (3) oral exegesis.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.